Exionot/Arcane-Bound/Arcane-Bound/Worlds Collide/07 Lore/00 Narratives/01 Main Story/Mint Evergreen/Narrative - Her house.md

 **Aura:** It's just a couch, have you not tried one before?
 **Mint:** This is the softest couch I've ever been on!
 Not even the King's couch can beat this one!

-*Aura stands by the door watching as Mint fascinates over the mode simple of objects in her apartment.*
+*Aura stands by the door watching as Mint fascinates over the couch.*

 ---